Author Macdonald: Playing catch with 'death in a feathered jacket'

 "It's an incredibly ancient thing.
 This partnership has been going on for literally millennia."

-"There were quite a few pheasants that found their way into my pot and I used to share with Mabel that weren't technically mine," she said.

-"I live in constant fear that there's a going to be a knock on the door one day and someone's going to say 'It was you!'"

-While training Mabel, Macdonald also rediscovered the work of T.H.
-White, author of "The Once And Future King" and, among other things, a book about his own, much less successful experience of training a goshawk in the 1930s.
+While training Mabel, she also rediscovered the work of T.H.
+White, author of "The Once And Future King" and, among other things, a book about his own, much less successful experience of training a goshawk in the 1940s.

 In her book we follow the unhappy story of White's life and suppressed homosexuality almost as closely as their separate experiences training hawks.